-Why not try a downloadable dictionary?
+Why not try a dictionary you can download?

 I’m talking about a German dictionary in digital form.